Paper-Bag-dev/21BCE11019-LugnaNodes/README.md

 -
 - By calling the http://localhost:5000/ at home route "/" the beacon id would be automatically fetched by Moralis API and necessary data would be parsed from the response to make the ETH Deposit Tracker run.
-- The Tracked Data is stored in MongoDB parsed in the provided format.
+- The Tracked Data is stored in MongoDB parsed in the provided format and is realtime fetched.